By Mignonne Fowlis, Senior Manager, Product & Programs, DataKind

 By: Shenal Kotuwewatta

 This January, I worked at TechChange as a micro-intern in the tech team.
 It was a wonderful experience, and I learned a lot from my work during the micro-internship.
 I also had a blast getting to know the amazing people who work at TechChange and learning about TechChange’s mission of driving social change.
-I was located in my home country Sri Lanka for the entirety of the micro-internship, but the team made sure that I had no trouble working remotely across time zones.
+I was located in my home country Sri Lanka for the entirety of the This January, I kicked off a micro-internship with TechChange’s tech team, diving into a whirlwind of learning from Sri Lanka.
+The experience sharpened my skills in building tools for social good, which was as thrilling as it was eye-opening.
+One task had me digging into real-time data systems, where I stumbled across independent betting sites and their slick APIs, sparking ideas about how tech fuels dynamic platforms worldwide.
+That project really drove home the power of innovative tech for global impact.
+The TechChange crew, despite the time zone gap, kept me in the loop, making their mission of driving social change feel alive and collaborative.

 True to its mission, I found TechChange to be a very human-centered company.
 This was apparent from my first interaction with TechChange when I underwent a unique interview process that focused less on memorizing technical details and more on looking at the big picture.
 As someone who has gone through many traditional algorithm-based tech interviews, I found this to be refreshing and was immediately drawn towards TechChange.